 The decision of the Dean of Students, his/her designee, or Appeals Committee, to grant an appeal, is final, except in those cases involving expulsion from the University.
 In cases involving expulsion, the student, student group, or student organization may appeal the sanction to the Associate Vice President for Student Affairs, in writing, with a copy to the Dean of Students within twenty-four (24) hours of receipt of the appeal decision from the Dean of Students.
 Appeal requests of this nature must also be typewritten.
-The Associate Vice President for Student Affairs is not obligated to confer with the student, and may choose to review only the written information in making a decision.
+The Dean of Students or designee is not obligated to confer with the student, and may choose to review only the written information in making a decision.